ndjinga/CoreFlows/Documentation/examples.md

     - [Single Phase Problem 1D porosity jump (C)](../examples/SinglePhase_1DPorosityJump.cxx)

-    ![Structured mesh used for the driven cavity and the spherical explosion tests](Figures/BoiteStruct.png)
+    ![Structured mesh used for the driven cavity and the spherical explosion tests](Figures/BoiteStruct.png) *Structured mesh used for the driven cavity and the spherical explosion tests*
     ![Unstructured mesh used for the driven cavity and the spherical explosion tests](Figures/BoiteNStruct.png)

     - [Single Phase Problem 2D Lid driven cavity (C)](../examples/SinglePhase_2DLidDrivenCavity.cxx)